 - Analyze company business and process performance with the intention of continuous improvement.

-- Facilitate the development of company policies and processes.
+- Facilitate the development of company policies and processes with the HRBP.

-As the COO’s role is dependent on the needs of the CEO they work with, we can study their intentions behind hiring COOs to derive different types of COOs.
+As the role of a Chief Operating Officer is dependent on the needs of the CEO they work with, we can study their intentions behind hiring COOs to derive different types of COOs.
 There are 6 different reasons to hire COOs, which in turn leads to 6 different types of COOs.
 Furthermore these reasons may not necessarily be mutually exclusive, and so some COOs may wear multiple hats in the company.